 Step 2: Setup Two Clusters

-For cluster 1, direct your browser to https://localhost:8443 on the host machine to see the Redis Enterprise Pack web console.
+For cluster 1, direct your browser to https://localhost:8443 on the host machine to see the Redis Enterprise Software web console.
 Simply click the Setup button on the page to get started.

 Note: Depending on your browser, you may see a certificate error.
 Simply choose continue to the website to get to the setup screen.